whosonfirst/whosonfirst-placetypes/README.md

 `102312317`

 Towns and cities, independent of size or population.
 Things with neighbourhoods, basically.
+In some areas locality and localadmin are used interchangeably.

 Localities are considered `common`.